5th International Workshop on Distributed Infrastructure for Common Good

 • Jérémie Decouchant (TU Delft, The Netherlands)

-• Vero Estrada-Galiñanes (EPFL, Switzerland)
+• Vero Estrada-Galiñanes (The DECENT Lab)

 • Matt Garnett (Ethereum Foundation)